-GlobalSign treats all information received from Applicants that will not ordinarily be placed into a Certificate as private.
-This applies both to those Applicants who are successful in being issued a Certificate and those who are unsuccessful and rejected.
+GlobalSign treats all personal information about an Individual that is not publicly available in the contents of a Certificate as private information.
+This includes information that links a Pseudonym to the real identity of the Subject Individual and applies both to those Applicants who are successful in being issued a Certificate and those who are unsuccessful and rejected.

 GlobalSign periodically trains all RA and vetting staff as well as anyone who has access to the information about due care and attention that must be applied.